-Important phone numbers and resources Chapter 2.
-SECTION 1 Network PlatinumPlus contacts (how to contact us, including how to reach our member experience team at the plan)......16 SECTION 2 Medicare (how to get help and information directly from the federal Medicare SECTION 3 State Health Insurance Assistance Program (free help, information and answers to your questions about Medicare)......21 Quality Improvement Organization (paid by Medicare to check on the SECTION 4 quality of care for people with Medicare)......22 Social Security......23 SECTION 5 Medicaid (a joint federal and state program that helps with medical costs for SECTION 6 some people with limited income and resources)......24 How to contact the Railroad Retirement Board24 SECTION 7 SECTION 8 Do you have "group insurance" or other health insurance from an
+Chapter 2.
+Important phone numbers and resources

+SECTION 1 Network Platinum Plus contacts (how to contact us, including how to reach one member experience team at the plan) SECTION 2 Medicare (how to get help and information directly from the federal Medicare program) 20 SECTION 3 State Health Insurance Assistance Program (free help, information and answers to your questions about Medicare) 22 SECTION 4 Quality Improvement Organization (paid by Medicare to check on the qualit of care for people with Medicare) SECTION 5 Social Security 23 SECTION 6 Medicaid (a joint federal and state program that helps with medical costs for some people with limited income and resources) 24 SECTION 7 How to contact the Railroad Retirement Board 25 SECTION 8 Do you have "group insurance" or other health insurance from an employer?
+25